Longueuil—Charles-LeMoyne—Greenfield Park

-Longueuil—Charles-LeMoyne (/fr/) is a federal electoral district in Quebec, Canada, that has been represented in the House of Commons of Canada since 2015.
-It encompasses a portion of Quebec formerly included in the electoral districts of Saint-Bruno—Saint-Hubert and Saint-Lambert.
+Longueuil—Charles-LeMoyne—Greenfield Park, formerly Longueuil—Charles-LeMoyne (/fr/) is a federal electoral district in Quebec, Canada, that has been represented in the House of Commons of Canada since 2015.

-Longueuil—Charles-LeMoyne was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 2015 Canadian federal election.
-The riding was originally intended to be named LeMoyne.

 Profile

-Despite breaking for the NDP in 2011, Longueuil—Charles-Lemoyne has become more of a competition between the Liberals and the Bloc Québécois, with the Liberals performing better in more Anglophone areas, such as Greenfield Park.
+Despite breaking for the NDP in 2011, Longueuil—Charles-LeMoyne has become more of a competition between the Liberals and the Bloc Québécois, with the Liberals performing better in more Anglophone areas, such as Greenfield Park.